David Thomson, 3rd Baron Thomson of Fleet

-David Kenneth Roy Thomson, 3rd Baron Thomson of Fleet (born 12 June 1957), is a Canadian/British hereditary peer and media magnate.
+David Kenneth Roy Thomson, 3rd Baron Thomson of Fleet (born 12 June 1957), is a Canadian and British hereditary peer and media magnate.
 Upon the death of his father in 2006, Thomson became the chairman of Thomson Corporation and also inherited his father's British title, Baron Thomson of Fleet.
 After the acquisition of Reuters in 2008, Thomson became the chairman of the merged entity, Thomson Reuters.

-As of January 2025, Thomson is the richest person in Canada and 22nd richest in the world, with an estimated net worth of $68.6 billion USD.
+As of March 2026, Thomson is the #521st richest person in the world, with an estimated net worth of $7.3 billion USD.

 Early life and education

 He was born on June 12, 1957, in Toronto, Ontario, the eldest child of the 2nd Baron Thomson of Fleet and his wife, Marilyn Lavis.
 He has a sister named Taylor Thomson, and his brother, Peter Thomson, is a race car driver.

 In 1978, Thomson received his Bachelor of Arts (subsequently upgraded to an MA (Cantab)) at Selwyn College, Cambridge, where he studied History.
 As a child, he attended both Upper Canada College and the Hall School.